-#NYR, going to shows (punk, ska-punk), #bbyyoda, cycling/modifying my track bike, getting tattoos, hanging out with my bf and (genuine) friends, making jewelry, watching frasier, visiting filming locations, rad nail art, dyeing my hair crazy colours, graffiti (as an observer), cold beer, cold brew/iced lattes, #NYM, netflix, horror, autumn, making t-shirts, twin peaks, bargain shopping, architecture, traveling, wordpress development and coding in general (PHP, XHTML, CSS, SCSS, jQuery)
+#NYR, going to shows (punk, ska-punk), #bbyyoda, cycling/modifying my track bike, getting tattoos, hanging out with my bf and (genuine) friends, making jewelry, watching frasier, visiting filming locations, rad nail art, dyeing my hair crazy colours, graffiti (as an observer), cold beer, graphic design, cold brew/iced lattes, #NYM, netflix, horror, autumn, making t-shirts, twin peaks, bargain shopping, architecture, traveling, wordpress development and coding in general (PHP, XHTML, CSS, SCSS, jQuery)

 1. 🙁 korn passed away (RIP)

 3. i still have a lot of blue hair?

 4. the disney store has RAD mirrors that i want in my adult bedroom.

 5. it turned from autumn into dreaded winter.

 6. rafael ramos’s funeral took over my neighborhood (RIP)